Convert time to radians

 Value

-is provided, the function returns the input data frame with an additional column named time_radian
+If data is provided, the function returns the input data frame with an additional column named time_radian.

 Details